armanculah/webproject/README.md

 # webproject
 Week 1: Initial setup
 I enabled my server, and connected to my repo.
-Then created a new branch
+Started working on the fronted of the webpage